Topological insulators and geometry of vector bundles: Electromagnetic field and curvature of connection

-where $\Phi(\Surf)$ is the magnetic flux threading some surface $\Surf$ bounded by the contour and $\Phi_0 = \frac{h}{e}$ is the magnetic flux quantum.
-Thus, we can express the flux through a surface $\Surf$ in terms of the angle of the parallel transport along its boundary:
+where $\Phi(\Sigma)$ is the magnetic flux threading some surface $\Sigma$ bounded by the contour, $q=e$ is the charge of the particle, and $\Phi_0 = \frac{h}{e}$ is the magnetic flux quantum.
+Thus, we can express the flux through the surface $\Sigma$ in terms of the parallel transport angle associated with its boundary $\ccont$:

-Recall that $\Delta\alpha$ depends on the choice of a basis section $\vec 1$.
-It follows that Eq.~(\ref{Eq:FluxDa}) determines the flux through the surface $\Surf$ only up to a flux quantum.
-In order to deal with this ambiguity, we need to determine the flux at each point of $\Surf$ from the local geometry of the vector bundle.